crcn/structr.js/README.md

 Structr -  Structure for Javascript
 ========================================
 Structr is a framework that aims to:

-* Provide a super low learning curve coming from OO background.
+* Lightweight.
+* Provide as few new concepts as possible coming from OOP.
+Learning it should be easy.
-* Help javascript developers write re-useable, clean, and consistent code.
+* Help develop re-useable, clean, and consistent code.
 * Be fun, and easy to work with.
+* Reduce the amount of reduntant code.
+* Combine suplemented patterns used in Javascript in an easy to use form.

+Supports:
+* Implicit / Explicit getters & setters
+* Final & Abstract methods
+* _super
+* override, static, keywords
+* metadata
+* inheritance
+* mixing modifiers. e.g: 'explicit bindable name': function(){}

 Installation
 ------------